 Also important is an Arlington TX eviction attorney who is familiar with how your Justice of the Peace interprets the law.
 For example, one of the Arlington Justices of the Peace requires the landlord to serve a third party in some evictions.
 This is a unique interpretation of the law.
 Few other Justices of the Peace have such a requirement.
 However, the Justice of the Peace is the gatekeeper to the eviction process.
 Not knowing a detail like this could result in a dismissal.
 An Arlington TX eviction attorney who knows your Justice of the Peace’s preferences can save you a tremendous amount of money.

-Would you like a FREE consultation with an Arlington eviction attorney?
+Would you like a Free Consultation (Landlords Only) with an Arlington eviction attorney?

 Give us a call TODAY at 817 659-2079

 Leonard Marc-Charles Girling, SBN 24074283, is the attorney responsible for the contents of this website.